-The Dutch Research School of Philosophy (OZSW) and Delft University of Technology (TU Delft) invite PhD students, postdocs and other researchers in all domains of philosophy to register for the workshop + master class Digital Humanities, Social Epistemology, and Virtue Theory in a Post-Truth Society, to take place 14-15 December 2017.
+The Dutch Research School of Philosophy (OZSW), Delft University of Technology (TU Delft), and Eindhoven University of Technology (TU/e) invite PhD students, postdocs and other researchers in all domains of philosophy to register for the workshop + master class Digital Humanities, Social Epistemology, and Virtue Theory in a Post-Truth Society, to take place 14-15 December 2017.

 Type of activity